The Louisville Zoo welcomes your Comments and Questions

 Camps, YMCA, Scouts and other groups entering and paying as a group will be assessed a $5 parking fee per vehicle.
 (Reminder that Zoo memberships are not valid for field trip and group admission or parking).

 Special Public Zoo Events: (such as Halloween, Throo the Zoo 5K Run/Walk, etc.) Parking fees will vary for Zoo Special Events.
-Check online for information.
+Check the specific event for information.

 Is there an age requirement for entering the Zoo?

 All ages are welcome at the Zoo.
-We do require anyone under the age of 11 to be accompanied by an adult.
+We do require anyone under the age of 11 to be supervised.

 Can I bring food or coolers into the Zoo?